TykTechnologies/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/templates.md

 ### FilterUserInvites

-Returns a list of users that were invited to the current user's organisation, if the user became an organisation.
+Returns a list of users that were invited to the current user's organization, if the user became an organization.
 Expects the request as a parameter.

 #### User Attributes